-Shai Diner is currently coordinating and extending the reach of the UN Global Compact – Cities Programme’s international internship program.
-Shai is a social scientist with experience and expertise in vulnerable populations – homeless, youth and LGBT+ people – and housing.
+Shai Diner is a social scientist with experience and expertise in vulnerable populations – homeless, youth and LGBT+ people – and housing.

 Shai has also conducted research into government initiatives in Bogotá, Colombia, producing two peer reviewed academic papers regarding the LGBT+ community and the urban governance policy of the Bogotá Government.
 Shai has a keen interest in working with vulnerable populations and seeking sustainable solutions to combating the various issues that vulnerable populations face.

 Having worked with various vulnerable populations in a social worker role, Shai has on the ground experience working with young persons in state care, refugee and homeless persons.

 In addition to English, Shai is fluent in Hebrew and has intermediate Spanish language skills.